 Oakley is probably not the brand you associate with budget eyewear buys, but there is no denying they have consistently put out some of the best performing eyewear on the market year after year.
 Since 1972, Oakley has been pushing the boundaries of design and performance and their latest low light offerings are no exception.
-A few months back we received a couple pairs of glasses with the new Oakley Prizm low light lense treatment and we were curious as to just how well they’d perform in the dark woods surrounding the Wolf Den.
+A few months back we received a couple of pairs of glasses with the new Oakley Sutro Prizm low light lens treatment and we were curious as to just how well they’d perform in the dark woods surrounding the Wolf Den.

-Without a doubt the highlight of the Sutro glass is the new Prizm lens technology.
+Without a doubt, the highlight of the Oakley Sutro glasses is the new Prizm lens technology.
 It enhances color and contrast while providing 75% light transmission.
 Coloring is slightly rose/pink but not enough to confuse your eye or annoy the rider.
 I continue to use the low light Prizm shades in every condition excluding completely exposed sunshine.
 Even on bright days, the small amount of tint is helpful for trail conditions, although it’s not quite enough for the desert rats in Arizona, Texas or SoCal.

-The huge amount of coverage comes at a bit of price when climbing, the glasses fog a bit on full effort climbs in humid environments, but if you’re moving more than a few miles an hour, airflow is great and the lens clears quickly.
-If you are a heavy sweater or ride in very humid environments, you may want to make sure your helmet has some optical storage solutions, like the ones offered on the Oakley DRT5 helmet we reviewed a couple months ago.
+The huge amount of coverage comes at a bit of price when climbing, the glasses will fog a bit on full effort climbs in humid environments, but if you’re moving more than a few miles an hour, airflow is great and the lens clears quickly.
+If you are a heavy sweater or ride in very humid environments, you may want to make sure your helmet has some optical storage solutions, like the ones offered on the Oakley DRT5 helmet we reviewed a couple of months ago.

 The arms have a neutral shape and should fit most people quite well.
 I have a very narrow head and usually wear Asian fit style glasses but the Sutro stayed in place, even on the rowdiest of descents.
-One unexpected feature I discovered while wearing the Sutros is, if you bury your face in a bunch of loose soil, the large blade-like lens doubles as an outstanding shovel to pick up loads of dirt.
+One unexpected feature I discovered while wearing the Oakley Sutros is, if you bury your face in a bunch of loose soil, the large blade-like lens doubles as an outstanding shovel to pick up loads of dirt.

 The Wolf’s Last Word